 Ovulation Induction

 Letrozole is another drug for ovulation.
 It’s an aromatase inhibitor, taken in 2.5 mg doses for five days at the start of a cycle.
-These drugs can increase pregnancy chances a lot.

 Hormonal Treatments